CodemasonHQ/docs/local-development.md

 Official craft kits provide an opinionated starting point for Dockerizing your apps in a single command.

 You can find more information and all the official craft kits within the [CodemasonHQ organisation](https://github.com/CodemasonHQ?utf8=%E2%9C%93&q=craft-kit&type=&language=).
+Each craft kit is prefixed with `craft-kit-` to make them easy to find.

 <a name="launching-development"></a>